velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 "The nearest commune is the administrative seat.
 Rantal Shaivan.
 Further information is restricted, I'm afraid."

 "Oh." *High up in the Shadowpeaks, then.
 Great.* "In that case, um.
-Maybe an environment suit?"
+Maybe a light environment suit?"

 "That will not be a problem.
 Are the current sizes on file for you up to date and correct?"